From the U.S. Energy Information Administartion today:

-Click here to read the company's statement.To read more or comment...
+Click here to read the full story..To read more or comment...

 Chesapeake Energy Corp,the Oklahoma-based firm is the No. 1 driller in Ohio.